 Arapahoe/Douglas Works! has innovated nationally recognized remote service delivery processes and streamlined paperwork for use in a remote environment.
 Some of these groundbreaking transformations in service delivery include forms that can be filled out remotely on a mobile device, signed, and returned to the case manager as the customer becomes ready for the program rather than during a structured appointment.
 Customer appointment duration has decreased, and engagement has significantly increased.
 For instance, show rates in the TANF/Colorado Works program has increased from around 35% to nearly 71% since the implementation of remote service delivery has occurred.
 Customers also benefit from a more streamlined service delivery that is targeted to their goals rather than bulky program activities that may not meet their needs.
 Moreover, Ticket to Work services are expanding and more case managers are receiving the training necessary to provide employment and benefits services to individuals with disabilities.
-Additionally, as in alignment with these efforts, A/D Works! partnered with our web developer to enhance our website to better ensure greater accessibility to our customers with disabilities.
+Additionally, as in alignment with these efforts, A/D Works! partnered with a web developer to enhance the organization website and with the Department of Vocational Rehabilitation to assess our current accessibility equipment and software to better ensure greater accessibility to our customers with disabilities.
 A/D Works! is committed to creating additional opportunities for virtual services that decrease barriers to service while fostering skills and knowledge that job seekers can use in remote work settings.